1. WHAT IS THE GUIDE ABOUT?

 This essentially means that only products released in the Legacies and Convergence cycle will be eligible for Standard Format, but when the NEW CYCLE officially begins (after the release of a full set to complete the Convergence Cycle AND the release of the first set in the "New Cycle"), then the Standard Format will look as follows:

 This future change to the Standard Format is likely to take place in the beginning of 2020!
 Which at that time means that all your "Legacies Cycle" cards will be rotate out of Standard Format and Trilogy Format, and after that only be valid in Infinite Format, just as is the case now with the Awakenings Cycle.

-For an even more limited format, meaning more restrictive in the cards that can be used, Destiny uses the Trilogy Format.
+For an even more limited format, meaning more restrictive in the cards that can be used, Destiny uses the TRILOGY FORMAT.
 The Trilogy Format is the "easiest format" to enter for a new player because it exclusively uses the newest cards, which also means the card pool is much smaller (currently 516 cards as opposed to 1082 cards currently in use in Standard Format and 1576 cards in use in Infinite Format).

 The same "rule of thumb" as in the other Formats applies to Trilogy Format: If FFG decide to release a product associated with a future set (unreleased set) before the end of a current cycle, i.e. the Convergence Cycle, it would automatically be included in the Trilogy Format.
 CONFUSED?
 PERFECT!

 Mashed into a simplified graphical overview, these sets are currently eligible for play in the three different formats: